Human Rights

 • Regularly check the status of business partners’ activities to ensure that there are no cases of child labor and forced labor along the supply chain

-• Provide training on human rights to enhance awareness of purchasing and procurement personnel
+• Provide training on human rights for purchasing and procurement personnel

 We have established and are steadily implementing a system for human rights due diligence along the supply chain to fulfill our corporate responsibility to respect human rights.